lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     M = {one=1,two=2,three=3}

-`M` operates like an array with string indices, so that we have:
+`M` operates like an array with string indexes, so that we have:

     print(M['one'],M['two'],M['three'])
     --> 1   2   3